Vauxhall 10-4

 The model was re-introduced in 1946 with the same 1203 cc ohv engine as before, albeit with a reduction in claimed power output.
 The post war Vauxhall 10 was little changed in other respects.
 However, with British consumers cash-strapped, and the market for small family cars of prewar design closely contested, Vauxhall withdrew their 10 in 1947.
 From then until the introduction of the Vauxhall Viva in 1963, the company concentrated on larger and presumably more lucrative models.

-The name of the car referred to its fiscal horsepower, which at this time defined the class in which it was to compete against cars such as the Morris 10, the Standard Ten and the Ford 10.
+The name of the car referred to its fiscal horsepower, which at this time defined the class in which it was to compete against cars such as the Morris Ten, the Standard Ten and the Ford Model C Ten.
 The Vauxhall 10’s advertised horsepower in 1937 was 34 bhp.

 The 10-4 was designated by Vauxhall as the H Type, with the post-war model coded HIY.
-A bored out 12HP model was also built, called the 12-4.
+Post-war production lasted for only two years until mid 1947 when the body and chassis of the "10" received a larger 1442cc engine, pushing it up into the 12 tax horsepower bracket, and thus becoming the 1948 Vauxhall Twelve.
 A light commercial model was also developed and sold as the Bedford HC.
 This has the same engine as the passenger model, and a 672 lb payload.